pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 number of lanes over all of its outgoing turns.

 For each outgoing turn on a link, the model keeps track of:
- - The current queue length (number of stopped vehicles at the downstream end of the link)
+ - The current queue length (number of stopped vehicles waiting to make the turn)
  - The flows along the link (more precisely, the flow that is arriving to the queue in 0, 1, 2, 3, ... seconds)